 - Paracetamol tablets and oral solution

-Dentists cannot legally write a private prescription for a ‘stronger’ painkillers, for example, schedule 3 controlled drugs (e.g. Tramadol) or schedule 2 controlled drugs, such as morphine-based drugs, e.g. morphine sulphate tablets.
+A dentist can prescribe almost any medicine when a private prescription is issued.
+Prescribing drugs on a private prescription broadens the choice of painkillers.
+Dentists cannot legally write a private prescription for ‘stronger’ painkillers, for example, schedule 3 controlled drugs (e.g., Tramadol) or schedule 2 controlled drugs, such as morphine-based drugs, e.g., morphine sulfate tablets.

-Paracetamol and ibuprofen (NSAID) should be considered as first-choice medicines in the management of toothache.
-Adults cant take paracetamol and ibuprofen at the same time.
-This advice is different for children.
+Paracetamol and Ibuprofen (NSAID) should be considered as first-choice medicines in the management of toothache.

+Lastly, customers need to remember that many over-the-counter products contain similar ingredients, and not all products can be taken at the same time.
 Always read the product information leaflet before taking medication and follow manufacturer directions or directions from your prescriber.
 If in doubt, speak to your pharmacist.

 What is your best pain reliever for a toothache?
 Please leave a comment below.